Anesthetic Risk with Large Mediastinal Masses: A Management Framework Based on a Systematic Review.

 Jazyk: angličtina

-Zdroj: The Annals of thoracic surgery [Ann Thorac Surg] 2024 Sep 20.
-Date of Electronic Publication: 2024 Sep 20.
+Zdroj: The Annals of thoracic surgery [Ann Thorac Surg] 2024 Sep 21.
+Date of Electronic Publication: 2024 Sep 21.

 DOI: 10.1016/j.athoracsur.2024.09.011

-Abstrakt: Background: Anesthesia administered to a patient with a large mediastinal mass engenders concern it may precipitate catastrophic acute hemodynamic or respiratory decompensation.
-A review of the available evidence is needed to define the degree of risk, the mechanisms, and preventative or reactive interventions to mitigate the risk.
+Abstrakt: Background: Anesthesia administered to a patient with a large mediastinal mass engenders concern that it may precipitate catastrophic acute hemodynamic or respiratory decompensation.
+A review of the available evidence is needed to define the degree of risk, mechanisms, and preventative or reactive interventions to mitigate the risk.

 Methods: A systematic review of the PubMed database was conducted of studies involving adults with large mediastinal masses undergoing a procedure or anesthesia; all types of publications were included that provided data regarding risks, mechanisms, or techniques to address potential decompensation.
 This literature involves primarily case reports and small retrospective series; no quality assessment was deemed appropriate.
 Evidence was synthesized according to the consensus judgment of the writing panel.

-Results: Categories of low-, moderate-, high-, and very-high-risk emerged from review of the 72 included studies, based on the degree of symptoms, mass/chest ratio and degree of airway and/or vascular compression.
-This streamlines the preparation needed - minimal for low-risk and more extensive for higher-risk.
+Results: Categories of low-, moderate-, high-, and very-high-risk emerged from review of the 72 included studies, based on the degree of symptoms, mass/chest ratio, and degree of airway and/or vascular compression.
+This streamlines the preparation needed-minimal for low-risk and more extensive for higher-risk.
 Assessment of the impact of physiologic derangement stemming from the anatomic compression in individual patients provides a framework for anesthetic management, and back-up plans should decompensation occur.

 Conclusions: Despite limitations in the evidence inherent to a topic involving an uncommon but serious event, a framework was developed to streamline preparation for and management of patients with a large mediastinal mass requiring anesthesia in a rational manner.